antscloud/clineup/README.md

 It is a Rust-based CLI utility aimed at providing pragmatic programmable media rearrangement.

-Inspired by [Elodie](https://github.com/jmathai/elodie) but with some extra-features :
+Inspired by [Elodie](https://github.com/jmathai/elodie) but with some differences and extra-features :

 - Multiple reverse geocoding API
 - Multiple variables fallback